 - Very compact and easy to set up.

-- It comes with a Sky Align technology for quick observation.
+- It comes with Sky Align technology for quick observation.

-- A bit pricier than other models of the list.
+- A bit pricier than other models on the list.

 Celestron Nexstar 127 SLT Overview

-The 127 slt is the earlier release from Nexstar slt series before 130slt.
-Making sure that there are a number of similarities between these two, there are a few points of similarities as well.
+The 127 SLT is the earlier release from Nexstar SLT series before 130SLT.
+Making sure that there are a number of similarities between these two, but there are a few points of similarities as well.
 For now, we’ll go through the basic overview of this compact telescope.

-The signature Sky Align technology is still there with the slt 127.
+The signature Sky Align technology is still there with the SLT 127.
 As you said in the earlier product review, this tech helps to set up the telescope within seconds.
 All you need to do is alright three bright objects within the sky.
-Done so, it will be ready to locate thousands of other objects of the sky.
+Done so, it will be ready to locate thousands of other objects in the sky.

-Just like the 130 slt, you will get a couple of eyepieces with the 127 slt as well.
-The eyepieces will be of 25mm and 9mm in lengths.
+Just like the 130 SLT, you will get a couple of eyepieces with the 127 SLT as well.
+The eyepieces will be of 25mm and 9mm in length.
 And that would be suitable for observing stars and planets within our solar system and even beyond that as well.